shivashant25/Nerdio-Lab/Hands-on lab/06-create-server-and-applications.md

    >**NOTE**: Server machine task will take around 5 - 10 minutes to complete.
 Please wait till the task completes.

-1. Once the creation completes, You'll be able see the new server in the **SERVERS** page.
+1. Once the creation completes, You'll be able to see the new server on the **SERVERS** page.

    ![](media/8s4.png)